apathetic-tools/zipbundler/docs/cli-reference.md

 - `-e, --exclude PATTERNS`: Override exclude patterns from config
 - `--add-exclude PATTERNS`: Additional exclude patterns to append to config excludes (CLI only)
 - `-o, --output PATH`: Override output path from config
+- `--input PATH`, `--in PATH`: Use an existing zipapp as the starting point.
+Can be a file path or directory.
+When a directory is given, zipbundler resolves the zip file name using the output filename
 - `-m, --main ENTRY_POINT`: Override entry point from config
 - `-p, --shebang PYTHON`: Override shebang from config
 - `--no-shebang`: Disable shebang insertion